-When allergies make your nose stuffed up, an antihistamine won't help.
+When allergies make your nose stuffed up, an antihistamine generally don't help.
 But a decongestant might.

 Here's how decongestants work: Allergies make the lining of your nose swell.
 Decongestants shrink swollen blood vessels and tissues.
 That relieves the congestion.
 But decongestants can’t help with sneezing or itching.